wannabeOG/ExpertNet-Pytorch/README.md

 -----------------------------

 * PyTorch: Use the instructions that are outlined on [PyTorch Homepage][1] for installing PyTorch
+* gdown: A simple pip install should suffice.
+Follow instructions [here][11]

+Ensure that you have both these libraries downloaded

 Datasets and Designing the experiments
 -----------------------------